ProjectRecommend/docs/design-docs/final/SRS_final.md

 ## 5.1 Performance Requirements

-- System will be fast enough to play music without any shattering or buffering, otherwise that will result in undesirable experience.
+- System should be fast enough to play music without any shattering or buffering, otherwise that will result in undesirable experience.
-- System will be robust to deal and act accordingly  with common error scenarios like no internet connection, unavailable metadata, unsupported file types.
+- System should be robust to deal and act accordingly  with common error scenarios like no internet connection, unavailable metadata, unsupported file types.
 - In case of failures it should be able to fail or recover gracefully.
-- System will be usable and fast enough to response to user action or give feedback to action, ideally under 1/60 second hence achieving 60 Frames Per Second.
+- System should be usable and fast enough to response to user action or give feedback to action, ideally under 1/60 second hence achieving 60 Frames Per Second.

 ## 5.2 Safety Requirements